EllyPirelly/cf-meet/README.md

 When the user clicks the toggle button
 Then the expanded event element should collapse.
 ```
+User Story: <br>
+As a user, I should be able to specify the number of events shown, so I can narrow down or extend the number of shown events.
 ```
 Feature: Specify number of events